Blog

 Short Overview Table

-What does the cost of reputation management depend on?
+What determines the cost of reputation management?

-Cost = scope × complexity × speed
+The cost equation: scope × complexity × speed

 Volume and sentiment of mentions